geogardenclub/geogardenclub.github.io/docs/develop/quality-assurance/testing.md

 Note that at the current time, we only support testing on macOS.

-First, bring up the iOS simulator and verify that you can bring up GGC on it.
-(The test suite assumes that the iOS simulator is available and that the GGC source code can be loaded.)
+First, bring up the iOS simulator and verify that you can login to GGC on it.
+(The test suite assumes that the iOS simulator is available, that the GGC source code can be loaded, and that you have logged in as some user.)

 Second, install lcov on your machine by invoking: